 MATH2019 is a Mathematics Level II course which is only available to students for whom it is specifically required as part of their program.
+There is an online equivalent course MATH2018.

 Units of credit: 6